-“I will never forget the day when I came back to my office at CMF and found my office filled with purses.
+“I will never forget the day when I came back to my office at CMF and found (it) filled with purses.
 The first female correctional officers had arrived and the watch sergeant had sent them all over and they left their purses all over my desk and everything else,” he wrote.

 CIM hires female officers

-“In 1978, because of his outstanding writing skills he was selected to write the ‘History of Folsom Prison’ to commemorate that institution’s centennial celebration,” Bales wrote.
+“In 1978, because of his outstanding writing skills, he was selected to write the ‘History of Folsom Prison’ to commemorate that institution’s centennial celebration,” Bales wrote.
 “The (CIM) Anniversary Committee was extremely pleased with the informal history researched and written by Mike Brown, and particularly that he placed stress on the more positive factors that make CIM such a unique institution.
-We are most appreciative of his effort. … The book gives our dedicated employees a sense of pride and accomplishment that they are part of history.”
+We are most appreciative of his effort.
+The book gives our dedicated employees a sense of pride and accomplishment that they are part of history.”

-The first female correctional officers were treated the same as other officers as far as assignments were considered.
+The first female officers were treated the same as other officers as far as assignments were considered.